ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-3-Notes.md

 >
 > Excerpt From: Graham Hutton.
 “Programming in Haskell” (2nd ed.).

-The type of a list says nothing of its length (which may be infinite, because Haskell provides for lazy evaluation).
+The type of list says nothing of its length (which may be infinite, because Haskell provides for lazy evaluation).

 ## 3.4 Tuple Types